 The Value Proposition of Refurbished ATMs

-The basic line of thought goes something like this:
+The primary line of thought goes something like this:

-New ATMs have access to the latest hardware, software, features, and functions.
+New ATMs can access the latest hardware, software, features, and functions.
 Some of those things may not have hit the refurbished market yet.
-Consequently, new ATMs might be more Windows 10 ready, are more likely to support cash recycling, and could even sport a video terminal.
+Consequently, new ATMs might be more Windows 10-ready, more likely to support cash recycling, and even sport a video terminal.

 They’ll also be more expensive.
 Far more expensive.
 And they won’t hold their value well at all.

-As you can imagine, ATM technology is not among the fastest-moving technology out there.
+As you can imagine, ATM technology is not among the fastest-moving technology.
 A two-year-old top-of-the-line ATM will be nearly as capable as a current one.
 But it will cost far, far less.
 And, so long as the refurbishment is done responsibly, it will continue working just as well as a new ATM.

-So, if you can buy an ATM that works just as well as a new one, yet spend a fraction of the sticker cost, isn’t it worth considering?
+So, isn't it worth considering if you can buy an ATM that works just as well as a new one yet spend a fraction of the sticker cost?

 Refurbished ATMs in Car Terms

-For those of us in older generations, we’re familiar with the new vs used car debate.
-A new car might boast a few more horsepower or achieve an extra mile or two per gallon.
-It will certainly come with a manufacturer’s warranty and the knowledge that you’re the first owner.
+Those of us in older generations are familiar with the new vs. used car debate.
+A new car might boast a few more horsepowers or achieve an extra mile or two per gallon.
+It will undoubtedly come with a manufacturer’s warranty and the knowledge that you’re the first owner.

 And for that luxury, it will command a hefty price tag.
-The second you drive it off the lot, it will begin rapid depreciation in value.
+The second you drive it off the lot, it will begin rapid depreciation.
 Cars are a necessity for most of us, but they’re a terrible investment.

 Many people prefer to buy pre-owned cars.
-Even when a car is only a couple years old, its price is significantly lower than it once was.
-Nevertheless, it works basically as good as new and will last for decades if properly maintained.
+Even when a car is only a couple of years old, its price is significantly lower than it once was.
+Nevertheless, it works as well as new and will last for decades if properly maintained.
 Plus, good private sellers and dealers will ensure that all parts are in good working order before selling.

 Refurbished ATMs, like certified pre-owned cars, will be essentially like new.
 The main difference?
-Lower total cost of ownership (TCO) and sticker shock.
+The lower total cost of ownership (TCO) and sticker shock.

 Refurbished ATMs in Smartphone Terms

-For younger generations, buying new or certified pre-owned cars might still be a few years down the line.
-Still, there are products out there that cost far less when refurbished than when they’re new.
+For younger generations, buying new or certified pre-owned cars might still be a few years later.
+Still, some products cost far less when refurbished than when they’re new.
 For example, smartphones fit that bill.